stuart-n-wilson/stuart-n-wilson/README.md

 ## Hi there 👋

+My name is Stuart and I am a Data Science Masters student from Sheffield.

+I'm currently developing my knowledge in Python, R and SQL.

 <!--
 **stuart-n-wilson/stuart-n-wilson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.